 Wifi is available throughout the building, some desks also have wired network sockets.

-Self-Service borrowing is available for those who have booked study spaces.
+Self-Service borrowing and returning is available 24 hours a day, 7 days a week.
 Security Gates are also operational.

 A Catalogue terminal is available on the first floor.